 Art historian and author specialising in Spain and the USA.
 His books include The Sagrada Familia (2017), Gaudí, In the Kitchens of Castile and Guernica and he has published in the Burlington Magazine and Wall Street Journal.
 He read languages at Utrecht University and Art History at the Courtauld, and undertook postgraduate studies in American art of the 1960s.
 He has worked in England, the USA and Spain as exhibitions organiser, TV researcher and critic and is a Fellow of the Cañada Blanch Centre for Contemporary Spanish Studies at the LSE.

 Price, per person

-Flights (Euro Traveller, economy class) British Airways (Airbus 320); travel by private coach; hotel accommodation; breakfasts; 7 lunches and 2 dinners with wine, water, coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller, economy class) British Airways (Airbus 320); travel by private coach; hotel accommodation; breakfasts; 7 lunches and 3 dinners with wine, water, coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-SH Hotel Inglés, Valencia: a 4-star hotel installed in an 18th-century palace in a very central location next to the National Ceramics Museum.
-Rooms for single occupancy have queen-size beds.
-La Posada del Mar, Dénia: a 4-star hotel located near the historic centre and overlooking the harbour.
+SH Hotel Inglés, Valencia: 3-star hotel installed in an 18th-century palace in a very central location next to the National Ceramics Museum.
+La Posada del Mar, Dénia: 4-star hotel located near the historic centre and overlooking the harbour.